 - For details on benefits, providers and services available through your plan go to the Aetna secure member log-in.

-- Learn about web and mobile app-based video counseling visits with an MD or psychologist through Teladoc.
-Call 855-Teladoc (855-835-2362) or visit teladoc.com.
+- Learn about web and mobile app-based video counseling visits with a doctor or psychologist through Teladoc Health.
+Call 1-855-Teladoc (855-835-2362) or visit teladoc.com.

 - Information and education for parents and kids.